dinotuku/SOSN/README.md

 	###   Build webpage for data story
 	- regroup the analysis and plots of the whole team, make them compatible, and build the webpage.
 (Kuan)

+## Presentation

+* The poster will be designed by the whole team
+* The 3 minutes talk will be given by Saibo Geng